 Stage 2 link from Sponge Bay to Kaiti

-Ritchie Civil Ltd was awarded the contract to construct the Wainui path extension and construction is now underway on the Wainui Road ‘Stage 2’ shared 1.6km concrete and pedestrian path.
+Ritchie Civil Ltd was awarded the contract to construct the Wainui path extension and construction is nearly completed on the Wainui Road ‘Stage 2’ shared 1.6km concrete and pedestrian path.

 The project will extend the existing off-road path along the western side of Wainui Road, running from Sponge Bay towards the city centre, past Kaiti School and across the road to Craig Road.

 The path crosses a roadway on land owned by the Matuaokore Ahu Whenua Trust and a sod turning and blessing ceremony was held with the Trust in April prior to works beginning.

 The Wainui Road shared path includes the proposed development of a two-way on-road cycleway along Rutene Road, widening of Gladstone Road bridge to make it safe for people to walk and bike into the city centre, and planned construction of a separated path on the William Pettie bridge.

 The projects are being delivered in a joint effort between the NZ Transport Agency and Gisborne District Council through Tairāwhiti Roads.

 Work has begun on widening the Gladstone Road Bridge to allow walkers and cyclists to safely enter the CBD.